mirumee/satchless/doc/checkout/delivery.rst

 a single group.

 .. note::
-   A bookstore, for example, may use simple partitioner which puts dead-tree books into one group for post shipping and ebooks into another group for immediate download.
+   A bookstore, for example, may use a custom partitioner which puts dead-tree books into one group for post shipping and ebooks into another group for immediate download.